ionic-team/stencil-site/src/docs/components/properties.md

 ```

 In the example above the `todo-list` component is used almost identically in TSX and HTML.
 The only difference between
-the two is that in JSX, the value assigned to a prop (in this case, `name`) is wrapped in curly braces.
+the two is that in TSX, the value assigned to a prop (in this case, `name`) is wrapped in curly braces.
 In some cases
 however, the way props are passed to a component differs slightly between HTML and TSX.

 ## Variable Casing